Humphrey Gibbs: As Governor of Southern Rhodesia

 In 1959, Queen Elizabeth II appointed Gibbs as Governor of Southern Rhodesia and appointed him a Knight Commander of the Order of St Michael and St George (KCMG) in 1960.

 The Unilateral Declaration of Independence (UDI) by the Rhodesian Front government (under Prime Minister Ian Smith) in November 1965 placed Gibbs in a very difficult position.
 He was intensely loyal to Rhodesia, and was a close friend of Ian Smith, but he was also equally loyal to his office as the Queen's viceroy.
 While understanding what had made Smith's government declare the UDI, Gibbs decided that final legality rested with the Crown, not Smith and his government.

 By the time Smith and Deputy Prime Minister Clifford Dupont called on Governor Gibbs after the UDI was signed, Whitehall had directed Gibbs to use his reserve power to dismiss Smith and his entire cabinet from office.
 Gibbs complied with the order without hesitation.
 He declared that by issuing the UDI, Smith and his government had committed an act of treason.

+The Government have made an unconstitutional declaration of independence.
+I have received the following message from Her Majesty's Secretary of State for Commonwealth Relations: 'I have it in command from Her Majesty to inform you that it is Her Majesty's pleasure that, in the event of an unconstitutional declaration of independence, Mr. Ian Smith and other persons holding office as Ministers of the Government of Southern Rhodesia or as Deputy Ministers cease to hold office.
+I am commanded by Her Majesty to instruct you in that event to convey Her Majesty's pleasure in this matter to Mr. Smith and otherwise to publish it in such manner as you may deem fit.'

+In accordance with these instructions I have informed Mr. Smith and his colleagues that they no longer hold office.
+I call on the citizens of Rhodesia to refrain from all acts which would further the objectives of the illegal authorities.
+Subject to that, it is the duty of all citizens to maintain law and order in this country and to carry on with their normal tasks.
+This applies equally to the judiciary, the armed services, the police and the public service.